 Not as much fun, right?
-Piles of cheese, dessert platters, open bar ‘ all for naught.
-At least for you.
+Piles of cheese, dessert platters, open bar standing before you, but you can’t touch it.

-Thankfully, there’s always the option to add another mile to my run or book another workout on ClassPass the next day.
+Thankfully, there’s always the option to add another mile to my run or book another workout the next day.

-Unfortunately, when it comes to spending, that counterbalancing quick fix isn’t quite so simple.
+Unfortunately, when it comes to spending, that kind of quick fix isn’t quite so simple.